dsabingroce/IT490-Team1-Project/README.md

 This pages displays all the three most recent routes that the user had chose to save.
 The user can click on one of these routes go create a playlist for that route.
 There is also an option to create a new route from here.

 ##### Create New Playlist
-After selecting a route, the user is prompted to select a
+After selecting a route, the user is prompted to select a genre.
+This genre will then be used when generating a playlist.
+In similar fashion to saving favorite routes, the user can do the same with playlists that are generated.

 ##### Saved Playlists
+This page will display the three most recent playlists that were saved by the user.
+These playlists will appear in the form of links that lead to the playlist in spotify.

 ##### View Playlist